EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D01 Network-Part1.md

 other methods for enabling monitor mode.

 > If we want to stop monitor mode, we can use the `airmon-ng stop wlan0mon` command

+## Enabling monitor mode manually

+With the latest update of `aircrack-ng`, `airmon-ng` stopped working for some wireless cards.
+So now we want to make it manually by using this steps:

+1. let's use `iwconfig wlan0` command, as we can see `wlan0` is now in managed mode.

+[image `iwconfig wlan0`]

+2. we need to disconnect the card `ifconfig wlan0 down`

+3. Now, the next command will be to enable monitor mode on the card

+		iwconfig wlan0 mode monitor

+4. If there are no errors, we can enable the card again `ifconfig wlan0 up`

+> When we use this part of monitor mode the name will be `wlan0`  not `wlan0mon,`